telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 - The client application returns errors related to failed TLS handshake.
 - The client application returns errors related to security risks and possible MITM attacks.

 **Troubleshooting approach**: By default, Fiddler Everywhere acts as an HTTP proxy and can capture only non-secure HTTP traffic.
-Fiddler Everywhere needs to act as a TLS proxy to capture and decrypt HTTPS traffic.
+Fiddler Everywhere must be a TLS proxy to capture and decrypt HTTPS traffic.
 For that to happen, you must install and trust the Fiddler root CA (certificate authority).

 _Fiddler Everywhere indicators that HTTPS capturing is disabled_
 ![Fiddler Everywhere indicators that HTTPS capturing is disabled](../images/kb/no-capture/no-https-indicators.png)